JoshCaratao/Quadrotor-AngleMode-FlightConroller/README.md

 This should still work for other arduinos/microcontrollers, however, pins may differ.
 Additionally, if you are using a microcontroller with its own internal sensors (gyroscope and accelerometer), functions to get those sensor readings will differ.

-My overall goals are to successfully, read IMU Data from the MPU-6050 to calculate craft orientation and implement a PID Controller for self-leveling.
+My overall goals are to successfully, read IMU Data from the MPU-6050 to calculate craft orientation and implement a PID Controller to drive Brushless DC Motors for self-leveling.